-- 1. When the saver is ready to purchase the asset, the intermediary should first ensure that all the above conditions have been met; - 2.
-Please call DHCD VIDA staff to alert them that a saver is ready to purchase their asset. - 3.
+- 1. When the saver is ready to purchase their home, the intermediary should first ensure that all the above conditions have been met; - 2.
+Please contact DHCD VIDA staff to alert them that a saver is ready to purchase their home. - 3.
 Help the saver complete the entirety of the Qualified Withdrawal Request Form (accessible at www.dhcd.virginia.gov).
-All the information is necessary and incomplete forms cause delays in processing and can lead to delays in the saver's transaction; - 4.
-Ensure that the saver has included the following back-up documentation necessary for that specific type of asset purchase; this is discussed in more detail later in this section - 5.
-In many cases, particularly with business asset purchases, DHCD will also need a Form W-9 completed and signed by the vendor before any payment can be processed.
-This form can be found on the IRS website at www.irs.gov. - 6.
-Send the completed form to DHCD to the VIDA program's attention or fax at (804) 371-7093 to expedite processing.
+All the information is necessary and incomplete forms cause delays in processing and can lead to delays in the saver's purchase transaction; - 4.
+Ensure the saver has included the following back-up documentation necessary for their home purchase; this is discussed in more detail later in this section - 5.
+DHCD will also need a Commonwealth of Virginia W-9 form completed and signed by the attorney or closing agency before any payment can be processed.
+This form can be found on the DHCD website under the VIDA program. - 6.
+Send the completed form to DHCD to the VIDA staff person's attention.
 In addition to having all questions answered, be sure the form has both your signature and the saver's signature.
-The saver's signature on QualifiedWithdrawal Request Form is acceptable proof to the bank of the saver's consent to withdraw funds from their custodial account to pay the vendor for the asset. - 7.
-No later than 30 days after the transaction the intermediary MUST provide DHCD with proof of purchase from the saver.
+The saver's signature on the Qualified Withdrawal Request Form is acceptable proof to the bank of the saver's consent to withdraw funds from their custodial account to pay the vendor for the home closing. - 7.
+No later than 30 days after the transaction, the intermediary MUST provide DHCD with proof of purchase from the saver.
 This documentation must be provided to DHCD before DHCD will provide administrative funds to the intermediary (paid per graduate).

-Proof of Cost of Asset Purchase
+Proof of Home Purchase

-The intermediary must provide evidence of the cost of the asset to DHCD along with the Qualified Withdrawal Request Form.
-A Qualified Withdrawal Request Form should not be sent to DHCD by the Intermediary until this proof is received.
-This proof is based on the asset purchase and discussed on the next page.
+The intermediary must provide evidence of the pending home purchase to DHCD along with the Qualified Withdrawal Request Form.
+A Qualified Withdrawal Request Form should not be sent to DHCD by the intermediary until this proof is received.
+This proof is based on the home purchase and discussed on the next page.
 Typically, the saver provides this information to the intermediary.
 The saver should keep the originals and supply the intermediary with a copy.
-You should keep a copy with the savers files as well as including a copy with the Qualified Withdrawal Request Form.
+You should keep a copy with the saver's files as well as including a copy with the Qualified Withdrawal Request Form.